l0n3m4n/Writeups/medium/breakme/breakme.md

 13:39:03.070697 IP 10.23.93.75 > breakme.thm: ICMP echo reply, id 2436, seq 2, length 64
 ```
 ![tcpdmp](intercept.png)
+## Command Injection (Bypass Without Space)
+- $IFS is a special shell variable called the Internal Field Separator.
+By default, in many shells, it contains whitespace characters (space, tab, newline).
+When used in a command, the shell will interpret $IFS as a space. $IFS does not directly work as a separator in commands like ls, wget; use ${IFS} instead.
 ### Lateral movement to john

 ```bash